AdobeDocs/destination-sdk.en/help/audience-metadata-management.md

 **API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/audience-templates`

->[!NOTE]
->
->The API endpoint is not available publicly in the alpha release phase of Destination SDK.

 Use audience metadata templates to programmatically create, update, or delete audiences (segments) in your destination platform.
 Based on the configuration of your API, you can use the audience metadata endpoint to create a template.
 After you define and test the template, it will be used in API calls to your destination.

 ## When to use the audience metadata management endpoint